bwees/homelab/README.md

 # Homelab

 This repository houses the infrastructure configuration files (docker-compose) for my homelab as well as deployment playbooks (ansible).
 Configuration files for individual apps (ie container persistent storage) are not housed in this repository.
-All machines run on Ubuntu 24.04 and use Docker for application deployment.
+All compute machines (i.e. non-appliance devices like NAS and TAMU Router) run on Ubuntu 24.04 and use Docker for application deployment.

 ## Hosts
 - Lab (homelab-bwees)